Kavyanegi0007/Kavyanegi0007/README.md

-#Now that you are here..
-let me introduce myself...
+# Hi there, I'm Kavya!

 I’m a data scientist and AI developer specializing in agentic AI, computer vision, RAG, NLP and complex agentic interations.
-I hold a degree, e.g., B.S. in Computer Science from Delhi University.
+I hold a degree, e.g., B.S. in Physics from Delhi University.
 Passionate about creating scalable AI solutions, I’m driven to solve complex problems."

 [LinkedIn](https://www.linkedin.com/in/kavya-negi-a05839167/)